2020-2021 COVID-19 Policy

 - Abide by occupancy or group-size limits posted, designated, or marked on rooms or in buildings, safety instructions on signage in such areas, or group-size limits as designated in State law or Colby’s code alert system.

-- In dining halls, in addition to general College protocols, abide by directions and instructions for use including dining room/dining table and chair configurations, not sharing food or utensils, eating during assigned dining hours and locations, and following protocols on the distribution, dispensing, and handling of food and drink.
+- In dining halls, in addition to general College protocols, abide by directions and instructions for use including dining room/dining table and chair configurations, not sharing food or utensils, and following protocols on the distribution, dispensing, and handling of food and drink.

-- Limit all personal travel to travel within the State of Maine whenever possible.
-For essential out-of-state travel, obtain any required approvals and adhere to return policies, such as quarantining and testing requirements, established by the Dean of Students Office.
+- Limit all personal travel to travel according to College policy.
+Generally, personal travel is limited to the State of Maine.
+For essential out-of-state travel, obtain any required approvals and adhere to return policies and instructions, such as quarantining and testing requirements.

-- Honor requests to wear a face covering, physically distance and follow any other health and safety instructions posted when visiting Maine businesses.
+- Honor requests to wear a face covering, physically distance, and follow any other health and safety instructions when visiting Maine businesses.

 Residence Hall Life; Social Life and Recreation

 - Reside in the College housing assigned to each student.